-When Tier 3 analysis is required, it shall be conducted as described below.
-The analysis will first determine whether the project well(s) are, or are proposed to be, screened in an aquifer unit hydraulically connected to the surface water(s) within the applicable distance specified by Tables 3, 4, and 5.
+When Tier 3 analysis is required 17, it shall be conducted as described below.
+The analysis will first determine whether the project well(s) are, or are proposed to be, screened in an aquifer unit hydraulically connected to the surface water(s) within the applicable distance specified by Tables 3, 4, and 5 for unconsolidated aquifers (see also Figure F-2).
 If a hydraulic connection does exist, even one of limited temporal extent, then an analysis of the streamflow or surface water depletion induced by the project well(s) will be conducted.
 The streamflow depletion induced by the project well(s) will be compared to site-specific groundwater/surface water interaction criteria to determine if they constitute a significant adverse effect.
 The site-specific groundwater/surface water interaction criteria will be established as appropriate for the surface water(s) under consideration.
 Depending on the temporal extent of hydraulic connection and the special status species and/or surface water rights under consideration, more or less restrictive criteria may be required, up to and including no measurable streamflow depletion.